- What Defines Workplace Harassment And Bullying?

 The workplace should be an inclusive and comfortable place.
 No employee should ever be made to feel uncomfortable or abused at work.
 Yet, it still happens and it is all too common.

-If you find yourself dealing with harassment at work and nothing is being done about it, then contact an employment lawyer at Hummingbird Lawyers today to request a consultation to see what your next steps should be.
+If you find yourself dealing with harassment at work and nothing is being done about it, then contact a Toronto employment lawyer at Hummingbird Lawyers today to request a consultation to see what your next steps should be.